 \section{Introduction}

 The main task of the modern particle physics is a search for the phenomena beyond the Standard Model (BSM).
-Since BSM effects are expected to be small, we need large data samples, which requires a stable accelerator operation with high luminosity.
-To achieve it the beam monitoring is crucial.
+Since BSM effects are expected to be small, we need large data samples, which requires stable accelerator operation with high luminosity.
+To achieve it beam monitoring is essential.

-SuperKEKB~\cite{skekb1,skekb2} is an intersecting double storage ring particle accelerator with a circumference of 3.016$\,$km that collides electrons and positrons to provide luminosity for the Belle~II experiment~\cite{belle2}.
+SuperKEKB~\cite{skekb1,skekb2} is an asymmetric-energy $e^+e^-$ collider particle accelerator with a circumference of 3.016$\,$km that provides luminosity for the Belle~II experiment~\cite{belle2}.
 SuperKEKB is the successor of KEKB~\cite{kekb}.
-While KEKB achieved a maximum peak luminosity of $2.11 \times 10^{34}\,\textrm{cm}^{-2} s^{-1}$~\cite{kekb}, SuperKEKB will attempt to reach a peak luminosity of $8 \times 10^{35}\,\textrm{cm}^{-2} s^{-1}$~\cite{skekb1}, about 40 times larger than its predecessor.
-Since the luminosity is strongly dependent on beam-optical parameters at the IP, it is important to have direct measurement of such parameters.
-Such information is especially crucial to a nano-beam collider as SuperKEKB, where there is strong sensitivity to small parameter changes, in order to maximize the luminosity extracted for bunch crossing.
-The Large Angle Beamstrahlung Monitor (LABM) is a device designed to measure the beamstrahlung emitted at the Interaction Point (IP) of an $e^+e^-$ collider.
-Beamstrahlung is the radiation emitted by two beams of charged particles due to their electromagnetic interaction~\cite{bs}.
-Beamstrahlung is directly related to the size and configuration of the beams, and provides direct information on the beams at the IP.
-Specifically, vertically unequal beams create an excess of y-polarized light as seen by the telescope observing the larger beam (conversely, y-polarized light from the smaller beam will decrease).
+While KEKB achieved a maximum peak luminosity of $2.11 \times 10^{34}\,\textrm{cm}^{-2} s^{-1}$~\cite{kekb}, SuperKEKB aims to reach a peak luminosity of $8 \times 10^{35}\,\textrm{cm}^{-2} s^{-1}$~\cite{skekb1}, about 40~times larger than its predecessor.
+Since the luminosity is strongly dependent on beam-optical parameters at the IP, to have direct measurement of such parameters is a key factor for success.
+For a nano-beam collider such as SuperKEKB, where there is strong sensitivity to small parameter changes, such information is especially important in order to maximize the luminosity yielded at a bunch crossing.